apache/airflow/docs/apache-airflow/core-concepts/taskflow.rst

 History
 -------

-The TaskFlow API is new as of Airflow 2.0, and you are likely to encounter DAGs written for previous versions of Airflow that instead use ``PythonOperator`` to achieve similar goals, albeit with a lot more code.
+The TaskFlow API is new as of Airflow 2.0, and you are likely to encounter Dags written for previous versions of Airflow that instead use ``PythonOperator`` to achieve similar goals, albeit with a lot more code.

 More context around the addition and design of the TaskFlow API can be found as part of its Airflow Improvement Proposal `AIP-31: "TaskFlow API" for clearer/simpler DAG definition <https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=148638736>`_